designstem/projects/triangles/index.md

 ##### Related DesignSTEM projects:

-<a href="https://designstem.github.io/scenarios/geometry">From geometry to design</a> - polyhedra and paper
+<a href="https://designstem.github.io/scenarios/geometry">From geometry to design</a> - polyhedra and paper - from 2D to 3D

 <a href="https://designstem.github.io/scenarios/spirals">Spirals</a> - another trigonomy-related project